Strategic Plan for Road Services (SPRS)

 Road Services Division 2021-2022 Business Plan

-Lines of Business Plans are used by King County leaders to “check” operational performance and to support problem solving.
-Strategic plans, such as the Strategic Plan for Road Services (2014) Update, are implemented operationally through each agency's biennium Line of Business Plan.
+Business Plans are used by King County leaders to “check” operational performance and to support problem solving.
+Strategic plans, such as the Strategic Plan for Road Services (2014) Update, are implemented operationally through each agency's biennium Business Plan.

 Top "products" we deliver, like roadways, bridges, drainage, traffic control and roadside features, are matched with what county residents expect, like a smooth road surface, open lanes, no standing water and vegetation that doesn't interfere with use.
-The 2019-2020 Roads Line of Business Plan identifies the costs of delivering these conditions and services.
-New to the 2019-2020 Roads Business Plan is inclusion of a Product Catalog that provides metrics to guide implementation tracking.
-This helps Road Services to prioritize work with the limited resources it has.
+The 2021-2022 Roads Business Plan identifies the costs of delivering these conditions and services.
+New to the 2021-2022 Roads Business Plan is inclusion of an Equity Impact Review that presents a composite view of the relationships among Roads targeted investments and underlying community characteristics.